-Professional And Skilled Worker Program
+Professional And Skilled Worker Canada Immigration Program

 Quebec Skilled Worker Program

-Quebec province administers its own immigration programs with a selection criteria that are different and more predictable than those of other provinces.
+Quebec province administers its own Canada immigration programs with a selection criteria that is different and more predictable than those of other provinces.
 Basically, foreign nationals wishing to settle permanently in Quebec are required to undergo a two-step immigration process.
 1 - They must be selected by the Ministered de I'lmmigration, de la Diversite et de l'lclusion (MIDI), Quebec's immigration authority.
 Selected candidates will receive a Quebec Certificat de Selection (CSQ).
 2 - A approved CSQ holder must file an application with Canadian federal immigration authorities.
 The federal government's role in evaluating a Quebec application for permanent residence is mainly limited to issues of health and criminality.Read More...

 Federal Skilled Worker Program